Just Be Available-

 I thought that I could hide from Jesus, well, not really …

 I’d been a pretty good person all my life, but there is one sin that reminded me I wasn’t just bad, I was horrible.
 When I was 15-years-old I found out I was pregnant.
 Scared, ashamed, and overwhelmed, I chose to have an abortion.
 And I’d carried that burden like a chain around my neck for ten years.

 I stayed away from God, in my heart, because I felt unclean in His sight.
 Yes, I’d asked Him to forgive me.
-Yes, I gave my life to Him, but still I felt that I’d done too much for Him to rally love me.
+Yes, I gave my life to Him, but still, I felt that I’d done too much for Him to really love me.
 Because of Jesus, I knew God was giving me heaven, but I felt far from deserving it.

 The breakthrough came when I started attending a Bible Study for women who’d had abortions.
 It was through that study I realized that no matter what I’d done in the past, God saw me as forgiven.